 Manuscripts which pass the Editorial Office check are assigned to one of our Reviewing Editors.
 The Reviewing Editors are all Editorial Board members, and experts in their fields.
 The Reviewing Editor for an article first assesses the general quality of the article and decides whether or not to send it for peer review.
 If it does not fit the journal’s scope or meet basic quality criteria, it is rejected without further review.
 If it is sent for peer review, the Reviewing Editor usually invites 1 or 2 expert reviewers.
 If the Reviewing Editor wants more input, more reviewers may be invited.
 The Reviewing Editor may also act as a peer reviewer.
 We use a single-blind review process: reviewers know who the authors are, but authors do not know who the reviewers are.

 After receiving the reviewer reports, the Reviewing Editor can decide to reject the article, ask for minor or major revisions, or recommend acceptance.
-If revisions are asked for, authors should submit the revised version of the article within 2 months of receiving the decision letter.
+If revisions are asked for, authors should submit the revised version of the article within 1 month (for minor revisions) or 2 months (for major revisions) of receiving the decision letter.
 Revised articles are usually sent to the original reviewers for further review, but for minor revisions the Reviewing Editor may choose not to send it for further review, if he/she considers the revisions satisfactory.

 If the Reviewing Editor recommends acceptance, the manuscript is sent to one of the Associate Editors-in-Chief for a final decision.
 At this stage, the Associate Editor-in-Chief may decide to reject, ask for further revisions, or accept the article.